teddysupercuts/unstructured-ingest/docs/README.md

 ## Basic Example of a Pipeline
 The most basic example of a pipeline starts with a local source connector, followed by a partitioner, and then ends with a local destination connector.
 Here is what the code to run this looks like:

 >*** This is the type of Python file you'll want to run during development so that you can iterate on your connector.

+>***(Once your connector is in decent shape, an even BETTER file to run is a `.sh` ingest test file like this: https://github.com/Unstructured-IO/unstructured-ingest/blob/main/test_e2e/src/local.sh
+See [instructions](#running-ingest-tests-locally) on running this.)

 `local.py`